benjithaimmortal/Gramulator/readme.md

-Gramulator is a recipe storage and conversion gem.
+# Gramulator is a recipe storage and conversion gem.

-It takes recipes in a hash like so:
+- It takes recipes in a hash like so:

+>
     @sweet_tea = ({
       hot_water: 8 cups,
       tea:       2 envelopes,
       ice:       2 cups
     })

-Run the conversion with
+- Run the conversion with

-  @sweet_tea.gramulate
+    @sweet_tea.gramulate`

-show your original recipe units with
+- Show your original recipe units with

     @sweet_tea.original